 For the average person, losing ID is a hassle.
 For Vancouver’s most marginalized, it is devastating.

-On Monday, October 2nd, 2017 pro bono law students from the Peter A. Allard School of Law and lawyers from Borden Ladner Gervais LLP are opening a weekly ID Clinic at the Powell Street Getaway with the support of Pro Bono Students Canada and the Access Pro Bono Society of BC.
-Law students and lawyers will help homeless and marginally housed individuals apply to replace lost or stolen ID.
+On Monday, October 2nd, 2017 pro bono law students from the Peter A. Allard School of Law and lawyers from Borden Ladner Gervais LLP are opening a weekly ID Clinic at the Powell Street Getaway with the support of Pro Bono Students Canada, the Lookout Society, and the Access Pro Bono Society of BC.

 “Without ID, folks can’t exercise their basic human rights.
 No ID often means no medical care, housing, legal help, or detox access,” explained Carly Stanhope, a third-year law student and project co-lead with Pro Bono Students Canada.